 Breakfast was good with a freshly cooked full English of choice and plenty of help yourself items such as cereals, yogurt, and pastries.

-Now my only negative is that our room was above the restaurant where loud music was being played all afternoon and evening.
-I don’t like to complain but when it started up again the next morning I went to ask if we could move.
+Now my only negative is that our room was above the restaurant where loud chart music was being played all afternoon and evening, fine if you like that sort of music but I don’t.
+I didn’t like to complain, but when it started up again the next morning I went to ask if we could move.
 The staff on reception were excellent and offered me a choice of two other rooms.
 One was a cosy room up in the eaves at the back of the hotel which was gorgeous with an amazing bathroom but it had a much smaller bed.
 I was also offered Room 115 which was the same as 117 but situated further along above the reception.
-Nothing could be heard from here, perfect.
+Nothing could be heard from here, it was perfect.